 Check Philips Multigroomer BG2039 Price on Amazon (older model)

 Replacement Philips Norelco Bodygroom Trimmer/Shaver Foil

 As with all foil shavers, you will need to replace the shaver heads, to ensure they are cutting effectively.
-Philips recommends every 6-12 months depending on how often you are grooming – from a practical point of view when you find the performance of the shaver deteriorating (you have to go over areas a few more times than usual, or the shaver is not cutting as close) it is time to replace the foils.
+Philips recommends every 6-12 months depending on how often you are grooming.
+From a practical point of view, that’s when you find the performance of the shaver deteriorating (you have to go over areas a few more times than usual, or the shaver is not cutting as close).

 Replacement Philips Norelco Bodygroom Trimmer/Shaver Foils are available at a reasonable price from Amazon.